William V. D'Antonio: The University of Notre Dame

-From 1959-71, D'Antonio conducted research on the U.S.-Mexican border supported by funding from the Carnegie Corporation, the U.S. Public Health Service, and The Social Science Research Council.
+From 1959 to 1971, D'Antonio conducted research on the U.S.-Mexican border, supported by funding from the Carnegie Corporation, the U.S. Public Health Service, and The Social Science Research Council.
 This resulted in the book Influentials in Two Border Cities (1965).
 Concurrently, a grant from the Rockefeller Foundation led to a Symposium at Notre Dame and publication of the book, Religion, Revolution and Reform: New Forces for Change in Latin America (1964).

 Another area of D'Antonio's research was on the topic of Birth Control and the Catholic Church.
 Research grants from The Carnegie Corporation, the Department of Health, Education and Welfare (HEW), and The Rockefeller Foundation, allowed him to examine the role of the Catholic Church at a time when birth control, public policy and a woman's right to choose had become prevalent political issues.
 In the 1960s the Vatican, Pope Paul VI, and most church officials in America did not embrace academic research that was contrary to current church policy.
 D'Antonio's research provided substantial data that supported changes in public attitudes and policy.

 Beginning in the fall of 1963, and extending to 1968, Notre Dame created a Committee on "Population and Responsible Parenthood", which included Social Scientists, Medical Doctors, Philosophers, Theologians, and Lawyers, all working informally with the Papal Birth Control Commission.
 The objective was to determine whether it was possible to change the Church's current position (that was against contraceptive birth control.)
 In the summer of 1965 the Commission recommended amending their policy to be more aligned with the opinions and beliefs of American Catholics.